opendatahub-io/kserve/docs/odh/oci-model-storage.md

 ### Storing the Granite model in an OCI image

-To download the Granite model, the [`huggingface-cli download` command](https://huggingface.co/docs/huggingface_hub/guides/cli#huggingface-cli-download) can be used.
+To download the Granite model, the [`huggingface-cli download` command](https://huggingface.co/docs/huggingface_hub/guides/cli#huggingface-cli-download) will be used on the OCI container build process to download the model and build the final container image.
 The process is as follows:
 * Install the huggingface CLI
 * Use huggingface CLI to download the model
 * Create the final OCI using the downloaded model